clcollins/twitterGraph/README.md

 grafana    1         1         1            1           7s
 influxdb   1         1         1            1           5h12m
 ```

+### Setup Grafana credentials and config files with Secrets and ConfigMaps

 Building on what you've already learned, configuring Grafana should be both similar, and easier.
 Grafana doesn't require persistent storage, since it's reading its data out of the InfluxDB database.
 It does, however, have two configuration files needed to setup a [Dashboard Provider](http://docs.grafana.org/v5.0/administration/provisioning/#dashboards) to load dashboards dynamically from files, the dashboard file itself, a third file to connect it to InfluxDB as a datasource, and finally a secret to store default login credentials.